Jeltje/defuse/README.md

 The fastq input files should be separated into forward and reverse reads, and copied to the working directory.

-``docker run -v /path/to/workdir:/data jeltje/defuse defuse -c hg38.config.txt -o outdir -1 R1.fastq -2 R2.fastq -p 8 -l tmpout``
+``docker run -v /path/to/workdir:/data jeltje/defuse defuse -c hg38config.txt -1 R1.fastq -2 R2.fastq -p 8 -o outdir``

 where

-`outdir` is where all deFuse output will go

 `R1.fastq` and `R2.fastq` are the forward and reverse read files

 `p 8` is the number of processors allocated to the job

-`tmpout` is used for temporary output and can be removed after the run.
-DeFuse does **not** remove this directory
+`outdir` is where all deFuse output will go

+**outdir and tmpout will be created by defuse**

 ## deFuse output

-deFuse creates an ungodly amount of output.
-We'll get back to you on this.
+DeFuse creates a large number of output files.
+The most important are the files named `results\*.tsv`, which contain information on the breakpoints found.
+The `breakpoint.\*` files give more details.

+A large number of files is named `clusters.\*`.
+These contain mappings of reads between chromosomes and are used by the get_reads.pl script, which can be used to retrieve reads that support a breakpoint.

+## NOTE: 43G of the 59G output can be deleted

 ## Running get_reads

-Supporting reads for a given fusion prediction can be obtained using the get_reads.pl script.
+Every cluster in `results.tsv` starts with a cluster ID.
+This ID can be used to retrieve the supporting reads using the get_reads.pl script.
 For a prediction with cluster_id=123 run the following command to obtain the spanning and split reads supporting the fusion.

-``docker run -v /path/to/workdir:/data jeltje/defuse get_reads -c hg38.config.txt -o outdir -i 123``
+``docker run -v /path/to/workdir:/data jeltje/defuse get_reads -c hg38config.txt -o outdir -i 123``

-This generates output.
-And we'll describe this output soon, we promise.
+This prints a sequence and information on reads spanning the breakpoint *to STDOUT*

 ## References